Two college boys come up to us. I recognize them as Kappa Sigs from our frat gig fiasco that Fall.

 La La land bound.”

 John Boy throws down his guitar and runs at the nearest footballer, shoving him back and swinging his arms over his head in attack mode.
 I keep playing, repeating the words and playing the rhythm, to keep everyone on the beat.
 The players react to the assault by attacking each other, confused about the stricture to defend us, ‘Gator’s best friends.
 It’s a swarming mass of testosterone.
 All the girls retreat to the back of the room.
 No blows were thrown, just whirling dervishes of swinging arms and thrashing bodies.
-‘Gator arrives to what looks like a repeat of the New Year’s massacre, except John Boy is the focus of battle while I calmly play guitar and shout out the lyrics.
+‘Gator arrives to what looks like a repeat of the New Year Eve’s massacre, except John Boy is the focus of battle while I calmly play guitar and shout out the lyrics.
 He quickly recognizes a scrum/scrimmage and jumps in to defend John Boy.
-The footballers start circling the two of them, pushing each other in a clock-wise direction.
+The footballers start circling the two of them, pushing each other in a counter-clock-wise direction.
 The whirlpool of bodies quickly knocks down anyone too slow to join the phalanx of thrashing boys.
 The girls at the back, sensing the lack of real anger, start pushing any boy not in the whirling mass into the phalanx.
-John Boy and ‘Gator are pushing outward and the girls push inward, trapping the boys as the phalanx speeds faster and faster – Sambo’s tigers are turning into butter.
+John Boy and ‘Gator are pushing outward and the girls push inward, trapping the boys as the phalanx speeds faster and faster – Sambo’s tigers are churning up butter.
 It’s sweet.
 As the thrashing peaks, I end the ‘Fuck You’ song with a downbeat.
 Everyone stops.
 ‘Gator puts John Boy on his shoulders and runs around the room with his posse and the other players snaking behind him.
 Hormones are raging, as the boys grab their comfort girls and start making out on the floor in a mass orgy.
 Clothes are flying off in all directions.
 It’s time to exit before John Boy and I attack each other.
 ‘Gator is alone, so we grab him and drive back to the Hyland House.

 “Why’dcha not attack yer comfort girlfriend?”
 John Boy asks.